1077_HP

 FIM Edition

-Diplomatic edition based on B with different readings from C reported in the critical apparatus, including the appended notarial title and attestations given in italics; the text in petite font refers to the charter model, that is Otto II's 983 charter to the Bishopric of Poreč 983_OP.
+Diplomatic edition based on B with different readings from C reported in the critical apparatus; the parts omitted from B but existing in C are given between square brackets; the text in petite font refers to the charter model, that is Otto II's 983 charter to the Bishopric of Poreč 983_OP.

 Transcription